top of page

 He that maketh too much of his son, shall bind up his wounds, and his bowels will be troubled at every cry.

-• ( a person who makes too much of their child is similar to one who puts a their child on a pedestol as if the child can do no wrong.)
+• A person who makes too much of their child is similar to one who puts a their child on a pedestal as if the child can do no wrong or makes excuses for the wrong they do turning a blind eye to hold them accountable for their actions or taking the time to teach them the ways of Alahayim to correct the behavior.

 Sir 30:8